browserengineering/book/book/invalidation.md

 - Caching and invalidation is a powerful way to speed up key browser interactions, and is therefore an essential technique in real browsers.
-- Making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same.
+- Making rendering idempotent allows us to skip redundant work while guaranteeing that the page will look the same.
-- A good browser aims for the principle of incremental performance: the cost of a change should be proportional to size of the change, not the size of the page as a whole.
+- A good browser aims for the principle of incremental performance: the cost of a change should be proportional to the size of the change, not the size of the page as a whole.
 - Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`.